SilkRose/Pony/stories/cuddle-count/cuddle-count.md

 "I'm looking for a pony who learns quick and can take charge of a situation when needed.
 Somepony who will bring me down to earth like I'd do for them."

-Before the conversation could continue, the buzzer rang, signalling the first partner switch.
+Before the conversation could continue, the buzzer rings, signalling the first partner switch.

 ***

-Rarity sat down in front of me and immediately started talking.
+Rarity sits down in front of me and immediately started talking.

 "Did Fluttershy ask about me?"